-At the end of the course the student will be able to:
+After successful completion of this course, the students will be able to:

-- Understand about the force required to move the vane using by Jet - Know the turbines and its functions - Operating conditions of Centrifugal and Reciprocating pumps - Understand about the Hydraulic Valves and Hydraulic System Accessories - Know the Pneumatic systems and control valves - Understand about the Pneumatic circuits
+- CO1: Determine the force required to move the vane using water jet - CO2: Analyze the working principle of turbines and its applications - CO3: Evaluate the operating conditions of Centrifugal and Reciprocating pumps. - CO4: Categorize the Hydraulic Valves and Hydraulic System Accessories - CO5: Analyze the Pneumatic systems and control valves - CO6: Develop the single and multiple Actuator Circuits by using Cascade method.